wnameless/chatkeep-app/src/main/resources/ai-specs/AIConversationArchivingSystem.md

 ## How to Use This File

 **For creating an archive:**

+**Option 1: Explicit instruction**
 1. Upload this file to your AI chatbot
 2. Say: "Please archive our conversation following the instructions in this file"
 3. The AI will generate a complete archive that you can save

+**Option 2: Implicit execution** (Quick method)
+1. Upload or paste this file to your AI chatbot
+2. Press enter (no additional instruction needed)
+3. The AI will recognize this as an archiving request and begin the process automatically

 **For loading an archive:**
 - Simply upload the archived .md file to any AI chatbot